J MATERIAL ACCOUNTING POLICIES

 The carrying amount of deferred tax assets is reviewed at each reporting date and adjusted to reflect changes in probability that sufficient taxable profits will be available to allow all or part of the asset to be recovered.

-Current and deferred tax is recognized in profit or loss, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively
+Current and deferred tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
+In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively

 1.5 Property, plant and equipment

-Freehold land is carried at historical cost.
+Freehold land is carried at historical cost less any accumulated impairment losses.
 All other items of property, plant and equipment are stated at historical cost less depreciation.

 Depreciation methods, estimated useful lives and residual value

 Freehold land is not depreciated.
-Leasehold improvements and lease hold land are amortized over the shorter of estimated useful life or the related lease term.
 Depreciation is calculated using the straight-line method to allocate the cost of the assets, net of their residual values, over their estimated useful lives as follows:

 Assets